sjwilliams/scrollstory/README.md

     triggerOffset: 0
 });
 ```
-The trigger offset is the distance from the top of the page use to determine which item is active.
+The trigger offset is the distance from the top of the page used to determine which item is active.

 [Example of trigger point farther down the page](http://sjwilliams.github.io/scrollstory/examples/triggeroffset.html)